Child Anxiety at Night: Why It Happens and How to Help

 You also need some down time and you deserve to have a relaxing evening.

-Remember the small steps and wins and build on good sleep routines and foundations.
+Remember the small steps and wins and build on good bedtime routines and foundations that support falling asleep and staying asleep.

 Hayley Vaughan-Smith is a Person-Centred Counsellor accredited by the National Counselling & Psychotherapy Society.
 She is the founder and counsellor at The Ridge Practice in Buckinghamshire, and counsellor at Everlief Child Psychology.